noogie13/solb.io/README.md

 ## Running

-To start a web server for the application, run:
+If you (for some reason) want to run my web server, you can run:
+(runs on port 3000 by default)

-    lein ring server-headless
+    lein run

 ## License